Exercises: Basel and AML Deep Practice

 Your analysis:

-- What PEP-related risks does this transaction present?
+- What risks does this transaction pattern present, even without PEP status?

-- What Enhanced Due Diligence (EDD) steps are required?
+- What Enhanced Due Diligence steps are required for outgoing payments to the Cayman Islands?

 Jurisdiction: UK/EU/OFAC (multi-regime screening required)